roztownsend/sneezy/forlater.md

 end of words.
 - Grab first three geolocation results and a "did you mean" suggestion under form.
-- Calc scrollbar width and subtract from doc width to avoid jump.
+- multi-day forecasts for weather, allergens and AQI
+- testing!